 Human rights activists call it one of the biggest politically motivated trials in the history of Belarus.
 There have already been 129 verdicts in the “round dance” case.
-Those convicted in the case received a combined total of 125 years of probation, more than 90 years of open prison, and about 14 years in prison.
+Those convicted in the case received a combined total of 125 years of home confinement with penal labor, more than 90 years of open prison, and about 14 years in prison.
 Some of the convicted have already served their time and have been released.
 Some of those convicted managed to flee abroad.

 The latest trial was held on 17 May 2022.
 It has been the fastest trial of Brest protesters so far: it did not even last an hour.
-Andrei Ulasau and Yuliya Suvalka were sentenced to 3 years of probation.
+Andrei Ulasau and Yuliya Suvalka were sentenced to three years of home confinement with penal labor.

 It became known that two defendants in the sensational trial of Mikalai Autukhovich, in which 12 people are charged with arson and preparation of terrorist attacks, also stand accused in the “round dance” case.
 These are businesswoman Iryna Melkher and her son Anton.